-15. In consultation with the Force Generation Service and other offices as appropriate, identify the requirements of a peacekeeping mission for major equipment relating to the provision of logistics support, e.g., engineering, communications, medical, transport, aviation, supply and cartographic, and provide this information to the Field Budget and Finance Division for inclusion in the draft memorandum of understanding for negotiation with the troop/police contributors.
+15. In consultation with the Military Planning Service, the Selection and Recruitment Section of the Police Division and other offices as appropriate, identify the requirements of a peacekeeping mission for major equipment relating to the provision of logistics support, e.g., engineering, communications, medical, transport, aviation, supply and cartographic, and provide this information to the Field Budget and Finance Division for inclusion in the draft MOU for negotiation with the troop/police contributors.

-16. In consultation with the Force Generation Service and other offices as appropriate, and taking into account the capability of the United Nations to provide self-sustainment services to contingents, recommend the allocation of responsibility (United Nations or the troop/police contributors) for providing self-sustainment services to contingents, to the Field Budget and Finance Division for inclusion in the draft MOU for negotiation with the troop/police contributors.
+16. In consultation with the Military Planning Service, the Selection and Recruitment Section of the Police Division and other offices as appropriate, and taking into account the capability of the United Nations to provide self-sustainment services to contingents, recommend the allocation of responsibility (United Nations or the troop/police contributors) for providing self-sustainment services to contingents, to the Field Budget and Finance Division for inclusion in the draft MOU for negotiation with the troop/police contributors.